Veroni/wheelly_the_robot/README.md

 # wheelly2
-A cute table-robot that helps to do stuff
+A cute table-robot that helps to do stuff.
+It can be adjusted to anything.
+The task: Wheelly is folding clothes and placing them to the drawer.
+Using ROS for object recognition and navigation.

 Find more videos about the robot on https://www.youtube.com/@veronikatheartist/videos